 Now some of the elders of Israel came to me and sat before me.
 And the word of the LORD came to me, saying, “Son of man, these men have set up their idols in their hearts, and put before them that which causes them to stumble into iniquity.
 Should I let Myself be inquired of at all by them?

 a.
 Some of the elders of Israel came to me: These elders had visited Ezekiel before (Ezekiel 8:1).
 These were the leaders of the Israelite community in exile.

 i.
 “Rulers and chieftains of the captives in Babylon, pretending to be far better than those elders at Jerusalem, complained about in Ezekiel 8:11-12, but indeed no better; nay, so much the worse, because they had lost the fruit of all their afflictions, and were as arrant hypocrites.”
 (Trapp)

 ii.
 “They had come presumably in the hope of hearing some oracle about the length of their exile or giving news of affairs at home in Jerusalem.
 The oracle was given, but it was not what they expected.”
 (Taylor)

 iii.
 “They pretend they want to listen to the prophet.
 It is like coming to church with a big Bible under your arm, pretending you want to serve the Lord.”
 (McGee)

 b.
-These men had set up idols in their hearts: God gave Ezekiel supernatural insight into the hearts of these leaders.
+These men have set up idols in their hearts: God gave Ezekiel supernatural insight into the hearts of these leaders.
 Like the leaders mentioned in Ezekiel 8:10-12 and 8:16, these were idol worshippers.
-Their idols were not evident outwardly, but in their hearts.
+Their idols were not evident outwardly but in their hearts.
 This secret idolatry made them to stumble into iniquity.

 i.
 “The word of the Lord revealed to him that whatever their outward attitude might be, they were at heart idolaters, and he was charged to declare to them that while idolatry remained in their heart they were necessarily estranged from Jehovah.”
 (Morgan)